 Prepare for Emergency Plumbing Situations This Winter

 While plumbing emergencies can strike any time of year, winter is a particularly likely season for something to go wrong.
-Cold temperatures and higher hot water demand while guests are in town can take its toll on your plumbing system.
+Cold temperatures and higher hot water demand, while guests are in town, can take their toll on your plumbing system.
 Consider three emergency plumbing situations your home is at risk of experiencing this winter and how to prevent them.

 Frozen or Burst Pipes